30 Super Effective Positive Affirmations You Can Use Every Day

 Sure, we all feel silly standing in front of the mirror, saying things like "I am the dominator" or "Go get 'em, tiger."
-But a bulk of recent research suggests that affirmations can actually slash stress, depression, and anxiety.
-A 2001 landmark study in the Journal of American College Health, for example, revealed that uttering affirmations can help boost low self-esteem.
+But a bulk of recent research suggests that positive affirmations can actually slash stress, depression, and anxiety.
+A landmark 2001 study in the Journal of American College Health, for example, revealed that uttering affirmations can help boost low self-esteem.